wilhuff/klodestone/README.md

 ### The script doesn't work

-Check if your KDE Plasma version is at 6 or higher (for older versions, check the releases)
+Check if your KDE Plasma version is 6 or higher.
-Make sure there is at least one layout defined in the script settings and that it contains at least one zone.

 ### My settings are not saved

 After changing settings, reload the script by disabling, saving and enabling it again.
-This is a known issue with the KWin Scripting API
+This is a known issue with the KWin Scripting API.

 ### The screen turns black while moving a window

 If you are using X11 make sure your compositor is enabled, as it is needed to draw transparent windows.
-You can find this setting in `System Settings / Display and Monitor / Compositor`
+You can find this setting in `System Settings / Display and Monitor / Compositor`.

-### Auto-update broke KLodestone on Plasma 5

-Due to API changes in KWin 6, the newer versions of the script are not backwards compatible with Plasma 5.
-If you were already subscribed to KLodestone using the script manager and updated to the latest version by accident, you will need to uninstall the script and subscribe to [KLodestone for Plasma 5](https://store.kde.org/p/2143914) instead.